ynikitenko/yarsync/README.rst

 .. code-block:: console

     pytest
-    # For a better verbose level
+    # Or, for a more verbose level
-    pytest -vvv
+    # pytest -vvv

 You can run tests on all supported Python versions by simply running ``tox`` in your virtual environment.
 Make sure to have installed some supported Python versions beforehand (at least two for ``tox`` to be useful).